 - 3,950sqm 3-storey building, open 24/7

-- 268 seat lecture theatre
+- 268 seat auditorium

 - 80 seat lecture theatre with interactive bench seating

-- A roof-topped field laboratory with solar panels and wind turbine
+- a roof-topped field laboratory with solar panels and wind turbine

-- Open plan offices for PhD students and academic staff
+- open plan offices for PhD students and academic staff.